kubevela/kubevela/design/vela-core/rollout-design.md

 is not reconciled by the application controller yet**.
 This is to make sure  the appDeployment controller has the full control of the new application from the beginning.
 We will use a pre-defined annotation "app.oam.dev/rollout" that equals to "true" to facilitate that.
-We expect any system uses an appDeployment object to follow this rule.
+We expect any system, such as the [kubevela apiserver](APIServer-Catalog.md), that utilizes an appDeployment object to follow this rule.
 - Upon creation, the appDeployment controller marks itself as the owner of the application.
 The application controller will have built-in logic to ignore any applications that has the "app.oam.dev/rollout" annotation set to true.